 When you separate, you will undoubtedly be thinking about money- both in the short term and in the medium to long term.
-Your family income may be already stretched as two homes are more expensive to run than one.
+When dividing assets, you need to think about the welfare of the family for the foreseeable future.
+Your family’s financial resources may be already stretched as two homes are more expensive to run than one.

 The first is the immediate- how are you going to manage monthly commitments such as mortgage payments, utility bills and school fees?
 How are you going to service debts such as car loans and credit cards and if there is going to be a deficit who is going to pay for that?